sonic-pi-net/sonic-pi/etc/doc/tutorial/01-Welcome-to-Sonic-Pi.md

 [Meta-eX](http://meta-ex.com) tracks in the examples.

-If you have any thoughts, or ideas for improving Sonic Pi- please pass them on - feedback is so helpful..
+If you have any thoughts, or ideas for improving Sonic Pi- please pass them on - feedback is so helpful.
 You never know, your idea might be the next big feature!

 Finally, this tutorial is divided up into sections grouped by